asmasonomics/asmasonomics.github.io/about2_group.markdown

 	content = "Eleanor completed her University of York final year integrated masters project in 2021/22, gaining a 1st, and went on to pursue a PhD in cancer informatics at The University of Newcastle.
 Eleanor characterised non-coding mutation hotspots in the 100kGP bladder cancer cohort, their relation to coding hotspots, and the likelihood of APOBEC mutagenesis."
 %}

+<span style="font-size:1.1em;">Ben Musgrove</span> *MBiol project student*<br/>
+{% include profile_page_cols.html
+	file = "/assets/images/BenMusgrove.jpg"
+	content = "Ben completed his integrated masters final year project in the lab using the 100kGP bladder cancer cohort to understand copy number alterations, gaining a 1st.
+After graduating Ben will use his analytical and data science skills in the energy sector."
+%}

+<span style="font-size:1.1em;">Mwenda Rintari</span> *MBiol project student*<br/>
+{% include profile_page_cols.html
+	file = "/assets/images/MwendaRintari.jpg"
+	content = "Mwenda joined the lab in September 2023 to undertake his final year MBiol project.
+With a passion for data science and omics, Mwenda's project offers him a great opportunity to enhance his bioinformatics skills.
+The project will generate WGS and RNAseq data from patients with metachronous upper tract and bladder urothelial carcinoma to evaluate the role of clonal seeding in UC recurrence.
+This project is supported by York Against Cancer and Action Bladder Cancer UK.
+Mwenda is now pursuing a PhD in cancer omics."
+%}

+<span style="font-size:1.1em;">Ellie Robinson</span> *Bioinformatics MSc project student*<br/>
+{% include profile_page_cols.html
+	file = "/assets/images/EllieRobinson.jpg"
+	content = "Ellie graduated in 2023 with a 1st class BSc in Biomedical Science from Liverpool John Moores University.
+Ellie joined the Mason lab in June 2024 to undertake the final project of her MSc in Bioinformatics at the University of York.
+Ellie’s project involves exploring the relevance of an *in vitro* urothelial hypoxia signature in benign and malignant bladder disease."
+%}

+<span style="font-size:1.1em;">**Summer students**</span><br/>

+<span style="font-size:1.1em;">Sarah Becker</span> *Undergraduate project student*<br/>
+{% include profile_page_cols.html
+	file = "/assets/images/SarahBecker.jpg"
+	content = "Sarah joined the Mason Lab in August 2021 for a 7-week internship between the first and second years of her BSc Biology degree at the University of York.
+Sarah's project used RNAseq data generated from human urothelium cultured in hypoxic conditions, and will form part of an upcoming publication.
+In September 2023 Sarah will begin a PhD on stress and endometrial cancer at The University of Brighton."
+%}

 <span style="font-size:1.1em;">Emilia Cross</span> *FRAME undergraduate project student*<br/>
 {% include profile_page_cols.html
 	file = "/assets/images/EmiliaCross.jpg"